Signature Methods in Machine Learning

-A more involved class of transformations involve \emph{augmenting} the stream $\Omega_V$ before applying a choice of interpolation between the resulting points to provide a path.
-More precisely, we consider a fixed map $\Theta : V \to W$ for some Banach space $W$, and interpolate the augmented dataset $\Theta \left( \Omega_V \right) \subset W$.
-We now introduce some of the more commonly used explicit augmentations.
-The \emph{Lead-Lag} augmentation is the map $T_{\LeadLag} : \s(V) \to \s(V \times V)$ defined by \beq T_{\LeadLag} ( v_1 , \ldots , v_k ) := \left( (v_1,v_1), (v_2, v_1), (v_2 , v_2), \ldots , (v_j , v_j), (v_{j+1} , v_j), \ldots , (v_k , v_k) \right). \eeq It takes a stream of length $k$ to a stream of length $2k$, whilst splitting the original stream into two copies, labelled the future and the past.
+It takes a stream with $k$ entries to a stream with $2k$ entries, whilst splitting the original stream into two copies, labelled the future and the past.
 There is a delay between when the future is updated and when the past is subsequently updated.
-The length of delay can be varied, leading to a Lead-Lag where the number of steps between the future being updated and the past being updated is at least two.
+The number of steps between the future being updated and the past being updated can be varied.
 Further, more than one past stream can be recorded, with each past stream having a different number of delay steps between when the future stream is updated and when it is itself updated.